A BRIEF HISTORY OF TURKEY

 By the 2nd Century BC Rome was the dominant power in the region and in 133 BC the ruler of a kingdom named Pergamon left his kingdom to Rome.
 That was the beginning of Roman rule.
 Over the next 100 years the Romans gradually extended their rule over Turkey.

-In the First Century As the missionary Paul travelled to Turkey and Christianity took root in many cities.
+In the First Century As the missionary Paul traveled to Turkey and Christianity took root in many cities.
 The new religion grew rapidly despite persecution.
 However persecution ended in 313 when the Emperor Constantine became a Christian.
 In 330 Constantine moved his capital to Byzantium, which was renamed Constantinople.
 (It is now called Istanbul).

 In the 4th Century the Roman Empire split in two.
 The Western half declined and in the 5th Century it was conquered by Germanic peoples.
 However the Eastern half of the Roman Empire flourished.
 It became known as the Byzantine Empire and it included what is now Turkey.